-Case History: Active-ware Company Untanglement
+Case Study: Active-ware Company Untanglement

 Dr. Pastor worked closely with the managing partners of a major U.S. sportswear company to develop and implement a team-based organizational culture throughout many departments in their organization.

 Dr. Pastor was originally contacted to provide training for the customer service department, with the goal of resolving conflicts within this group.
 She led a two-day training program focused on developing a process for building high-performing, collaborative teams.
 It was quickly noted that there were also some visible internal tensions between Human Resources and other departments.
 Consequently, the training was initially focused on the development of a structure and process to transform one group, but was quickly expanded to include half of the organization.

 Extensive training, strategic planning, executive coaching, competencies development and other key consulting services were provided to assist the company in their organizational change efforts.
 Dr. Pastor coordinated her efforts with an associated company-wide upgrade in technology, including all computer and telephone systems.